krb5/krb5/doc/admin/admin_commands/kpropd.rst

     to be stored; by default the dumped database file is |kdcdir|\
     ``/from_master``.

+**-F** *kerberos_db*
+    Path to the Kerberos database file, if not the default.

 **-p**
     Allows the user to specify the pathname to the :ref:`kdb5_util(8)` program; by default the pathname used is |sbindir|\
     ``/kdb5_util``.

+**-D**
+    In this mode, kpropd will not detach itself from the current job and run in the background.
+Instead, it will run in the foreground.

 **-d**
-    Turn on debug mode.
-In this mode, kpropd will not detach itself from the current job and run in the background.
-Instead, it will run in the foreground and print out debugging messages during the database propagation.
+    Turn on debug mode.  kpropd will print out debugging messages during the database propogation and will run in the foreground (implies **-D**).

-**-t**
-    In standalone mode without incremental propagation, exit after one dump file is received.
-In incremental propagation mode, exit as soon as the database is up to date, or if the primary returns an error.

 **-P**
     Allow for an alternate port number for kpropd to listen on.
 This